 Long before Wicca and Modern Witchcraft came on the scene, magickal practitioners (such as the Magi) and the later ceremonial magicians inspired by them, created philosophical teachings to guide effective magickal practice.
 The Witches' Pyramid is one such philosophy survived to this day and continues to prove valuable to the spellcraft as found in Wicca, Modern Witchcraft, and similar paths.

 The pyramid breaks down into steps or sections, which are the components necessary to achieve effective magick.
 Although created for magickal practice specifically, the same concepts are applicable to much of life aside from magick as well.
 Thus, the Witches' Pyramid isn't only a vital magickal concept, but also a useful spiritual tool in navigating life.

 Originally, the Witches' Pyramid consisted of only four components.
-However, it is common today for the Witches' Pyramid to be presented with a fifth component, though this component seems to change depending upon path, tradition, and experience.
+However, it's common today for the Witches' Pyramid to be presented with a fifth component, though this component seems to change depending upon path, tradition, and experience.

 Being aware of multiple perceptions is key.
-Viewing a situation through multiple perspectives assists in creating awareness, knowledge, and understanding of one's desires and the desires of others.
-Likewise, grasping different perceptions of the same situation allows one to clear the way of deceptions and illusions which may cloud judgement.
+Viewing a situation through multiple perspectives assists in creating awareness, knowledge, and understanding of your desires and the desires of others.
+Likewise, grasping different perceptions of the same situation allows you to clear the way of deceptions and illusions which may cloud judgement.

-When you are casting a spell, crafting an art, taking an action, be certain you are consciously aware.
+When you're casting a spell, crafting an art, taking an action, be certain you're consciously aware.
 In Cunningham's 13 Goals of a Witch, he added "Know Yourself" and "Know Your Craft."
-Aside from looking at all perspectives of the issue at hand, make sure you are balanced in your thoughts and actions.
+Aside from looking at all perspectives of the issue at hand, make sure you're balanced in your thoughts and actions.